 In the following photos I will demonstrate how I made one part of a molding profile on a piece of sample window casing using 19th century hand planes.
 I am using a scrap piece of basswood approximately 4 inches wide and am working in the wood shop at The Landing, a living history museum located in Shakopee, MN.

-he next step I will add a shallow, rounded groove down the middle of the casing.
+I began by adding beads along both edges of the casing using snipe's bills and a #2 round (a side bead plane would work just as well).
+For the next step I will add a shallow, rounded groove down the middle of the casing.
 To start I lay out a small groove which will serve as a guide for a molding plane.
 Here I am using an adjustable plow plane with a movable fence and depth stop which allow me to place a groove of any depth anywhere on the face of the stock.

 The chamfers guide the #5 round along the length of the casing.
 I plane the entire length until the groove from the plow plane has disappeared and I have one, full-width shaving.